 \subsection{Our Results}

-Our main result is that ``long'' messages are not needed for distributed tasks in which parties do not have private inputs.
-More specifically, we show how to convert any $n$-party $d$-round protocol, where parties do not have private inputs, and whose output comes from a universe of size~$M$, into a $d$-round protocol, with the same communication pattern, the same output distribution, the same security guarantees, and where each message is of length $\polylog(M,n,d)$.
+Our main result is that ``long'' messages are not needed for selection protocols.
+More specifically, we show how to convert any selection protocol, whose output comes from a universe of size~$M$, into a selection protocol with the same communication pattern\footnote{Here, we mean that a party sends a message at round $i$ of the new protocol only if it sends a message at round $i$ of the original protocol.}, the same output distribution, the same security guarantees, and where parties send messages of length $\ell = \polylog(M,n,d)$.
 Note that for many well studied distributed tasks, such as coin-flipping, leader election, and more, the output is from a universe of size at most $\poly(n)$, in which case our result says that if we consider $\poly(n)$-round protocols, then messages of length $\polylog(n)$ suffice.

-\paragraph{Our results in more detail.} Formally, we say that a protocol $\Pi$, in which parties do not have private inputs, is \emph{$(t,\delta,s)$-statically (\resp adaptively) secure} if for any adversary $\Adv$ that \emph{statically (\resp adaptively)} corrupts at most $t=t(n)$ parties, and any subset $S$ of the output universe such that $\abs{S}= s$, it holds that
+\paragraph{Our results in more detail.} Formally, we say that a selection protocol $\Pi$ is \emph{$(t,\delta,s)$-statically (\resp adaptively) secure} if for any adversary $\Adv$ that \emph{statically (\resp adaptively)} corrupts at most $t=t(n)$ parties, and any subset $S$ of the output universe such that $\abs{S}= s$, it holds that

 where ``Output of $\Adv(\Pi)$'' means the output of the protocol when executed in the presence of the adversary $\Adv$, ``Output of $\Pi$'' means the output of the protocol when executed honestly, and the probabilities are taken over the internal randomness of the parties.
 In addition, we say that a protocol $\Pi$ \emph{simulates} a protocol $\Pi'$ if the outcomes of the protocols are statistically close (when executed honestly) and their communication patterns are the same.